 The evidence indicates that the receding Champlain lobe developed a calving ice margin, with several phases of calving, including 1) a possible initial phase associated with a low portion of the Basin floor, a second phase triggered by the lowering of Lake Vermont from the Coveville to Fort Ann level, and a third phase associated with the lowering from the Fort Ann level to the Champlain Sea.
 Evidence is found indicating that the receding, calving ice sheet was more convex in shape than conventionally depicted, with both northward and westward recession of the Champlain lobe margin, with ice margin presence close to proglacial strandlines, including both Lake Vermont and Champlain Sea, possibly even continuing into the latter’s, lowering stages.

 Correlations of Vermont deglacial ice margins with neighboring regions of Quebec, New York, and New Hampshire, are tentatively suggested, again requiring further study.
 Evidence of ice margin “oscillations,” is identified and two “readvances”, as suggested by previous research.
 Whether or not these had climatic significance can not be determined based on the VCGI information in this study.
 Nor can the scale of such “readvances” be established meaning a) the distances of recession and readvance of the ice margin, and b) the regional versus local geographic extent.
 The T3/T4 time, level, and ice margin is correlated with the White Mountain Morainic System in New Hampshire, which reportedly is dated as about 13,800 -14,000 years BP.
-This readvance may correlate with reports of a readvance in the Winooski Basin by Larsen, Wright, and others.
+This readvance is correlated with reports of a readvance in the Winooski Basin by Larsen, Wright, and others.
 Also, evidence is found here which suggests the possibility of such a readvance in the Vermont Valley in the Rutland and Bennington areas.
 However, reports from the western Taconics in New York indicate that no evidence for a readvance for the equivalent T3 and T4 time has been found.

 The dates above for the T3/T4 and T8 ice margins indicates that the entire deglacial history of Vermont as found in this study is surprisingly young and brief.
-As discussed, physiography around and beneath the Laurentide ice sheet during its recession, specifically in a reverse gradient setting, in conjunction with the development of coalescing water bodies led to destabilization of the ice sheet in Vermont and its accelerated recession, probably beyond a tipping point The possibility is raised that this readvance may be related to the “collapse” of the Champlain lobe.
-It is suggested that this history bears importantly on modern day ice sheets with similar conditions, especially the Greenland ice sheet.
-And it is suggested that early humans may have been witness to the ice sheet dramatics.
+As discussed, physiography around and beneath the Laurentide ice sheet during its recession, specifically in a reverse gradient setting, in conjunction with the development of coalescing water bodies led to destabilization of the ice sheet in Vermont and its accelerated recession, as just stated, probably beyond a tipping point And it is suggested that early humans may have been witness to the ice sheet dramatics.